grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 You can configure a canvas data link to open with a single click on the element.
 To enable this feature, follow these steps:

 1. Enable inline editing.
-1. Click the element you to which you want to add the data link.
+1. Click the element to which you want to add the data link.
 1. In either the inline editor or panel editor, expand the **Selected element** editor.
 1. Scroll down to the **Data links** section and expand it.
 1. Toggle the **One-click** switch in the element's data links section.